Skip to main content

 How does the voting system work?

 Ballots will be sent out by email from Civica, an independent elections agency who are managing the Open SU elections process, to all Open SU members.
-All voting happens online, and you will have two weeks to return your vote.
+All voting happens online and will be open for around two weeks.
 Open SU uses a Single Transferable Voting (STV) system which allows voters to order their candidates by preference instead of relying on a single vote.
 Voters can select as many or as few candidates as they wish, numbering them from most preferred onwards.
 Area Representatives can only be voted for by members who live in the relevant nation.
-I.e. only Welsh members can vote for the Wales Area Association Rep role.
-All other positions can be voted on by all members, including Faculty Association Reps.
+I.e. only Welsh members can vote for the Area Representative for Wales.
+All other positions can be voted on by all members, including Faculty Representatives.

 How do I nominate myself?